chandan110791/Automatic_Ticket_Classification/README.md

 These customer complaints are unstructured text data; so, traditionally, companies need to allocate the task of evaluating and assigning each ticket to the relevant department to multiple support employees.
 This becomes tedious as the company grows and has a large customer base.

-In this case study, you will be working as an NLP engineer for a financial company that wants to automate its customer support tickets system.
+In this case study, We will be working as an NLP engineer for a financial company that wants to automate its customer support tickets system.
 As a financial company, the firm has many products and services such as credit cards, banking and mortgages/loans.

-##Business goal
+## Business goal

-You need to build a model that is able to classify customer complaints based on the products/services.
-By doing so, you can segregate these tickets into their relevant categories and, therefore, help in the quick resolution of the issue.
+Goal is to build a model that is able to classify customer complaints based on the products/services.
+By doing so, we can segregate these tickets into their relevant categories and, therefore, help in the quick resolution of the issue.

-With the help of non-negative matrix factorization (NMF), an approach under topic modelling, you will detect patterns and recurring words present in each ticket.
+With the help of non-negative matrix factorization (NMF), an approach under topic modelling, We will detect patterns and recurring words present in each ticket.
 This can be then used to understand the important features for each cluster of categories.
-By segregating the clusters, you will be able to identify the topics of the customer complaints.
+By segregating the clusters, We will be able to identify the topics of the customer complaints.

-You will be doing topic modelling on the .json data provided by the company.
-Since this data is not labelled, you need to apply NMF to analyse patterns and classify tickets into the following five clusters based on their products/services:
+We do topic modelling on the .json data provided by the company.
+Since this data is not labelled, we need to apply NMF to analyse patterns and classify tickets into the following five clusters based on their products/services:

     Credit card / Prepaid card